 Are there any Tin Mining areas within 1000m of the study site boundary?
+Database searched and no data found.

 3.10 Clay Mining

 This dataset provides information on Kaolin and Ball Clay mining from relevant mining records.

 Are there any Clay Mining areas within 1000m of the study site boundary?